appcube/SunshineReloaded/README.md

 * [RxAndroid](https://github.com/ReactiveX/RxAndroid)
 * [Retrofit 2](https://github.com/square/retrofit)

-You have to define you own openweathermap api key.
+You have to define your own openweathermap api key.
 Create `gradle.properties` file in the root folder and add your key:
 ```
 WeatherApiKey=12345...
 ```